OWASP/owasp-summit-2017/Working-Sessions/Education/Creating-AppSec-Talent.md

 ## Working materials

+- Draft roadmap
-Here are the current 'work in progress' materials for this session (please add as much information as possible before the sessions)
+(please add as much information as possible before the sessions)

 ### Content